Opioid crisis fueling sex trafficking on LI, officials say

 Waters, of the Safe Center, was a victim herself.

-“When I was finally able to escape, I had nothing,” said Waters, who now has a masters in public administration from Penn State, a master's in social work from Azusa Pacific University and is also working on a doctorate in philosophy at Walden University, and has been working as an anti-trafficking advocate for a dozen years.
+“When I was finally able to escape, I had nothing,” said Waters, who now has a master's degree in public administration from Penn State, a master's in social work from Azusa Pacific University and is working on a doctorate in philosophy at Walden University.
+She has been working as an anti-trafficking advocate for a dozen years.

 Serena Liguori of New Hour for Women and Children — Long Island, a Brentwood agency that works with the Suffolk sheriff’s office to provide counseling and services to victims of human trafficking, said even women who are ready to leave traffickers find it difficult because housing, transportation and other necessities are expensive on Long Island.